nagasudhirpulla/taming_python/blog/skills/ftp_python_latest_file.md

 * A blogpost on using ftplib python module can be found [here](https://nagasudhir.blogspot.com/2022/02/ftp-server-communication-with-ftplib.html)

 ## using MLSD command
-The following parameters are required to establish a connection to an FTP server
-* FTP server host address (like "localhost" or "192.87.34.1" or "myftp.abcd.com")
-* FTP server port (usually is 21)
-* username
-* password
+The best way to get the latest file of an ftp server folder using ftplib python module is the MLSD command

 ### Without SSL
 ```python